kiruthikraaj/FurnitureMagik/README.md

     <td style="">
        <h1>Home Screen :</h1>
        <p>
-       Login page leads us right here to the home page:<br>
+       Login page leads us right here to the home page.<br>
-       the uid generated for every mobile number durng the time<br> of login is the storeKey where all the offers (data) get stored.
+       The UID generated for every mobile number during the time<br> of login is the storeKey where all the offers (data) get stored.
       </p><br>
       <h3>Database: (AsyncStorage)</h3><br>
 The database (Storage unit) used here is AsyncStorage. <br>
-Depending on what the android device has in it, the asyncstorage uses either <b>SQLITE or ROCKSDB</b>.<br>
+Depending on what the android device has in it, the AsyncStorage uses either <b>SQLITE or ROCKSDB</b>.<br>
-Now with the <b>storekey</b> if there is no data stored then the page that says no offers (data) to displays.<br>
+Now with the <b>storeKey</b>, if there is no data stored then the page says no offers (data) to displays.<br>
- If the storekey has offers (data) in it then all the offers are displayed in the Flatslit.<br>
+ If the storeKey has offers (data) in it then all the offers are displayed in the Flatlist.<br>

- this page also contains a <b>floating action bar (FAB)</b> denoting 'plus', <br>
+ This page also contains a <b>floating action bar (FAB)</b> denoting 'plus', <br>
  further navigating to a page where you add data on clicking it.<br>
     </td>
 </tr>